f4exb/sdrdaemon/README.md

 SDRdaemon programs can be used conveniently along with SDRangel (found in this Github repo: https://github.com/f4exb/sdrangel) as the client application.
 So in this remote type of configuration you will need both an angel and a daemon :-)

 GNUradio is also supported with a specific `sdrdaemonsource`source block for Rx devices provided in the `gr-sdrdaemon` OOT module.
-The `sdrdaemonsink` sink block for Tx devices is an empty shell at the moment.
+The `sdrdaemonsink` sink block for Tx devices does not exist at the moment.

 SDRdaemon package requires: